nicfv/Psychart/src/README.md

 - Relative Humidity
   - A ratio of vapor pressure in the air to the saturation vapor pressure.
 0%rh indicates absolutely dry air, and 100%rh indicates saturated air.

-Psychart also has the capability to derive the following state variables, which are optionally displayed using the _Show Advanced State Variables_ switch in [Display options](#display-options).
+Psychart also has the capability to derive the following state variables, which are optionally displayed using the _Show Advanced State Variables_ switch in [series display options](#series-display-options).

 - Vapor Pressure
   - The partial pressure of water in the vapor-air mixture.